CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 Please ensure this complies with your internal security teams policy before proceeding with installation.

-For more information surrounding this, please refer to: https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview#publisher-and-customer-permissions
+For more information, refer to [Publisher and customer permissions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview#publisher-and-customer-permissions)

 ## Results